virtru/protect-and-track/README.md

     - No need to use triggered steps, test steps and test reports will be available directly in the product build pipeline.
   - TEST_ENVIRONMENT_NAME determines which URL the e2e test will run against, in BuildKite CI/CD pipelines:
     - For master/staging/develop branches, TEST_ENVIRONMENT_NAME will be set based on BUILDKITE_BRANCH accordingly
-    - for other branches, TEST_ENVIRONMENT_NAME will be based on DEPLOY_ENVIRONMENT_NAME, currently only develop01 is supported, because it needs BP CRX with that environment in chrome store to be able to run the tests
+    - for other branches, TEST_ENVIRONMENT_NAME will be based on DEPLOY_ENVIRONMENT_NAME, currently only develop is supported
   - For detailed use cases and explanations, please refer [use cases section](https://github.com/virtru/automated-test-scripts-v3#use-cases)

 ### Prerequisites